 The word "noise" is most commonly used to describe a sound, often a loud one, that is unpleasant or causes a disturbance.
 Noise, however, can describe an unwanted irregular pattern that disturbs any kind of signal.

 Noise is the same kind of electronic static you'd see on television, hear on the radio, or pick up on a phone call.
 In cameras, noise presents itself like granules of sand that increase in size, randomness, and color variation as this static increases.
-For the most part, better cameras are able to mitigate this static very well and full-frame.
+Noise becomes especially apparent as the signal from the sensor is amplified.
+For the most part, better cameras are able to mitigate this static well and full-frame.

 The noise in your images increases as you increase the ISO because you're increasing the signal-to-noise ratio: allowing more irrelevant information in.
 You're certainly able to capture more information as you boost the signal, but you begin to lose accuracy as you do so, creating noise.
 Noise also happens when you try to amplify or enhance a low amount of source's signal beyond its natural level.
 These two instances are exemplified when shooting the same scene at different ISOs or when brightening a dark image.